biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

 There are many ways to solve a task.

-In bioinformatics, sometimes we need a simple way to get things done quick and easy.
+Biologists sometimes need a simple way to get things done quick and easy.

-Here, I will be gathering commands which I find useful for different bioinformatics purposes.
+This is a list of commands which I find useful for different bioinformatics purposes.

 All in one line!

 ## Fasta / FASTQ
 Convert multiple-line Fasta To single-line Fasta